Caramel Sauce No Thermometer Needed

 Why is my caramel sauce so thin?

-If you do not cook it long enough, your caramel sauce will turn out runny or thin.
+If you do not cook it long enough, the caramel sauce will turn out runny or thin.
 First, let the sugar melt entirely on its own.
 Continue to stir it constantly so it does not burn.
 Then, add the butter and stir it in before adding in the heavy cream.
 Continue to stir until all the cream is mixed in, and then let it boil without stirring for one minute.
 Also, make sure you measure the butter and cream precisely.
 Too much liquid will make it thin as well.

 How can I stop my sugar from burning?